XingxinHE/Hex/pages/Glossary.md

 ### Lexicographic order
 - 📝**Definition**: The order defined by the underlying ASCII codes.

-### Method
-- 📝**Definition**: functions defined in the class called "method". functions defined outside of class is called free function.

 ### Most vexing parse
 - 📝**Definition**: The most vexing parse is a counterintuitive form of syntactic ambiguity resolution in the C++ programming language.
 In certain situations, the C++ grammar cannot distinguish the following 2.